In New Zealand, studies suggest that about 10% of women and 1% of men have iron deficiency, a proportion of whom will

 Red blood cells perform the important task of carrying oxygen (attached to a protein called haemoglobin or ‘haem’) around the body.
 Anaemia can occur as the result of reduced production, or an increased loss, of red blood cells.
 The body requires three essential elements – iron, vitamin B12, and folic acid – to produce red blood cells.
-Iron deficiency is the most common cause of anaemia.
+The main causes of iron deficiency anaemia are:

 Babies are born with sufficient iron supplies to last for approximately six months of feeding with milk (breast or formula) alone.
 After this time babies need iron rich or fortified foods gradually added to their diets to meet their bodies' iron requirements.

-Children and teenagers go through spurts of rapid growth, which requires a great deal of iron.
+Children and teenagers go through spurts of rapid growth, which require a great deal of iron.
 A balanced diet with adequate amounts of iron is important at these times.

 Iron deficiency anaemia occurs frequently among women of childbearing age.
 In women who are not pregnant the cause may be due to heavy loss of blood during menstruation.
 In pregnant women, iron stores have to serve the increased blood volume of the mother, as well as the needs of the growing baby.
-If sufficient iron intake is not maintained (either in the diet or in the form of iron supplements), iron deficiency anaemia can result.
+If sufficient iron intake is not maintained (either in the diet or in the form of iron supplements), the body can become deficient in iron over time, eventually leading to iron deficiency anaemia.

 Signs and symptoms